NeveIsa/ee250website/web/siteintro.md

 	| |___| |___   / __/ ___) | |_| |
 	|_____|_____| |_____|____/ \___/
 	________________________________________________________
-	DISTRIBUTED SYSTEMS AND INTERNET OF THINGS - SPRING 2021
+	DISTRIBUTED SYSTEMS AND INTERNET OF THINGS - FALL 2021
 	````````````````````````````````````````````````````````
 </pre>
 ---
 <h6 style='color:crimson; text-decoration:none'> NOTE : This is EE250 tutorial website to supplement the course and not a replacement for the primary lab documents.
-The primary course resources live at [Piazza](https://piazza.com/class/kjyn7hxh50n4j3) and the Lab Google Drive. </h6>
+The primary course resources live at Piazza (linked below) and the Lab Google Drive. </h6>

 ---
 ###### Use this site